 Erected over 30 years ago, this landscape has been created by volunteers that look after this one-of-a-kind spot.
 And to be honest, it’s easy to see why… it’s so unique.

 That’s why I wanted to share some more information below on how to visit Salvation Mountain California. 🌈

-Why was it built?
+Why was Salvation Mountain California built?

-What is it made of?
+What is Salvation Mountain California made of?

-Built from salvaged materials, trees and a whole shed load of donated (lead free) paint, Salvation Mountain is an ever changing and evolving site.
-Each year the murals and the scope of the mountain changes, with new items and salvaged goods added almost weekly.
+That means that each year the murals and the scope of the mountain changes, with new items and salvaged goods added almost weekly.

-Situated around 100 miles east of San Diego, it is easily accessible if you drive, though if you don’t have a car, it can be much trickier to get to.
-There are seasonal tours arranged from San Diego itself so if you’re planning to visit you should definitely check if any are operating during your visit by emailing Salvation Mountain itself.
+Best of all, there are seasonal tours arranged from San Diego itself so if you’re planning to visit you should definitely check if any are operating during your visit by emailing Salvation Mountain California itself.